Trade Marks and Internet Searches: Lush v Amazon

 Lush argued that Amazon's method of advertising amounted to a straightforward infringement of CTM 01388313 under art 9 (1) (a) of the Community trade mark regulation (Council Regulation (EC) No 207/2009 of 26 February 2009 on the Community trade mark OJ 24.2.2008 L 78/1) in that a sign identical to the CTM had been used in relation to goods that were identical to those for which the CTM had been registered.

-Mr. Baldwin found that Lush's first and second complaints were well founded but not the second.
+Mr. Baldwin found that Lush's first and third complaints were well founded but not the second.

 The judge's starting point at paragraph was